Bob Scottland Retired RN

 What is the normal range for Vitamin B12?

 Vitamin B12 is essential for our bodies.
 It protects our nerve functions, helps the healthy production of blood cells, and promotes brain functions.
 Making sure you are getting enough B12 into your system will ensure that your body is functioning at its best, allowing you to focus on achieving your goals and leading a healthier lifestyle!

 It’s important to check that your vitamin B12 levels are within the normal range.
 If you have a B12 deficiency, this can be extremely damaging for your vital organs – particularly in the long run.

 You can read up on the symptoms of vitamin B12 deficiency in our article B12 deficiency.
 If you’re experiencing tingling sensations in your extremities (hands, legs, toes, fingers – there’s a song in here somewhere…), confusion, a rapid heartbeat or changes in your mood, it’s best to contact yo

-We are all familiar with taking Vitamin C pills for regularly boosting our immune systems and for overall health maintenance.
+We are all familiar with taking Vitamin C pills for the regularly boosting of our immune systems and for overall health maintenance.
 Vitamin C injections are not a method of intake that people commonly think about, but are widely used for treating vitamin C deficiency and for other ailments.
 Most people injecting vitamin C have a specific condition or illness they believe will be improved by injecting high doses of vitamin C in conjunction with their other treatments.

 A vitamin C injection requires Ascorbic acid in liquid form, a needle and a syringe.
-These three things are used to inject into a persons muscle (intramuscular) or
+These three things are used to inject into a persons muscle (intramuscular)

 Posted: May 19, 2020